Introduction

 How to Avoid This

-• Document policies for access, data handling, and audits
+- Document policies for access management, data handling, and audits

 2. Poor User Access and Role Management

 As teams scale, user roles often become inconsistent.
-Over-permissioned users increase the risk of accidental or malicious data exposure.
+Over-permissioned users increase the risk of accidental data exposure, insider threats, and compliance violations.

 How to Avoid This